THE TEACHING TEAM

 KELLY RYAn, TCRG

 Kelly began dancing at the age of 7.
 During the course of her competitive career, she won multiple Open Championships and attended 12 North American Championships, with a highest overall solo placing of 12th.
 Kelly also competed at the World Championships on three occasions.
-In addition to her competitive achievements, Kelly has served as a troupe member and collaborative choreographer for local Irish dance troupe, the Dara Irish Dancers, and has performed in three southern Alberta tours of the Calgary-based dance show, Celtic Echoes.
+In addition to her competitive achievements, Kelly has served as a troupe member and collaborative choreographer in three southern Alberta tours of the Calgary-based dance show, Celtic Echoes.
 Kelly holds dual Bachelors Degrees in Anthropology from the University of Calgary.
-She received her TCRG qualifications in 2012.
-Kelly is also a registered sport massage and active release therapist and provides consultations and treatments for our dancers.
+She received her TCRG qualifications in 2012 and is currently working on her Masters Degree in Anthropology through the University of Calgary.

 AMY DEYELL, TCRG

-Beginning her dancing career at the age of four, Shannon has been competing and performing for twenty years.
-Over this time, she has qualified for, and competed in, numerous high-ranked competitions, including eight World Championships, 13 North American Championships, and the All-Scotland, All-Ireland, and Great Britain Championships.
+Beginning her dancing career at the age of four, Shannon has been competing and performing for over 20 years.
+Over this time, she has competed in, numerous high-ranked competitions, including eight World Championships, 13 North American Championships, and the All-Scotland, All-Ireland, and Great Britain Championships.
 In her final year of competing, Shannon won the title of Senior Ladies Western Canadian Champion, and performed a lead role in the school’s annual show.
-Shannon is a recent graduate from Mount Royal University, holding a Bachelors in Child Studies, in which she received Honors.
+Shannon is a recent graduate from Mount Royal University, holding a Bachelors in Child Studies, in which she received Honours.
 Having acted as a student teacher for years, Shannon looks forward to achieving her TCRG qualifications in the near future.

 Hannah has always had a passion for movement.
 Beginning her Irish Dance career at the age of 5, she competed in North American and Western Canadian competitions until the age of 18.
 After retiring from Irish Dance in 2012, Hannah found the Barre community and was introduced to a new form of exercise that was the perfect balance between her dance background, strength training and cardio conditioning.
 In 2016, Hannah took her love of Barre to a new level and trained under The Dailey Method as an instructor.
 Hannah holds a Bachelor of Education from Mount Royal University and is currently teaching Grade 4 in Chestermere.